 Log each commit and feedback: Every commit made in the branch associated with the Pull Request is recorded, along with all the feedback and discussions that take place.
 This provides a comprehensive history of the changes and the review process.

 Avoid merging broken code: The code review step in the Pull Request process acts as a crucial quality gate, helping to identify potential bugs, errors, and inconsistencies before they are integrated into the main codebase.
 This significantly reduces the risk of deploying broken or unstable software.
+Techniques like automated code review and strong code integrity practices help here.

 According to workflow insights, "Pull requests are a good way for the reviewers to learn as well.
 Asking questions like ‘why did you do x’ is a great way to learn new things.”
 This highlights the educational aspect of code review facilitated by Pull Requests.